 After the procedure

-Usually, you can resume your normal daily activities after an echocardiogram.
+Most people can go back to their usual daily activities after an echocardiogram.

-If your echocardiogram is normal, no further testing may be needed.
-If the results are concerning, you may be referred to a doctor trained in heart conditions (cardiologist) for more tests.
+If your echocardiogram looks OK, no further testing may be needed.
+If the results are concerning, you may need more tests.
+If you aren't already seeing a heart specialist, you may be referred to one.
+This type of health care provider is called a cardiologist.